rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 ## V

 <a name="variant">variant</a>
-Term loosely used in describing a manifestation of an edition, state, impression, etc. showing some visually or bibliographically significant difference from one or more other manifestations of the same edition, state, impression, etc.
+Term loosely used in describing a manifestation of an edition, state, impression, etc., showing some visually or bibliographically significant difference from one or more other manifestations of the same edition, state, impression, etc.

 <a name="variant-title">variant title</a>
 A title associated with a resource that differs from a title recorded as a title proper, a parallel title proper, other title information, parallel other title information, earlier title proper, later title proper, key title, or abbreviated title.